 The undergraduate educational psychology supporting interest area in ABA is an 18-hour program that consists of 6 courses.
-Courses will typically be offered in the spring and fall semesters only.
-Students who are educational psychology majors can choose ABA as their supporting interest area within the major.
+Students who are educational psychology majors can choose ABA as their supporting interest area within the major. .
+Courses primarily will be offered during the fall and spring semesters with some courses also being offered during the summer or winter sessions.

 The courses offered in this concentration are intended to be taken in a sequential order, as the later courses build on content covered in the earlier courses.
-For example, students should take EPY 4113 before taking EPY 4223, EPY 4443, and EPY 4493.
+For example, students should take EPY4103 and/or EPY 4113 before or at the same time as EPY 4223, EPY 4443, EPY 4603, and EPY 4493.
+EPY 4113 and EPY 4103 both are introductory to ABA courses that teach many of the foundational principles and content that the other courses expand upon.
 The course offerings each semester follow these recommendations.